amilon123/itmd-362-pp/pp-04/readme.md

 think it is too much of a powerful photo to get rid of.
 * Sketch:  guideline2

-* HCI Guidline Three (URL):  https://material.io/guidelines/patterns/errors.html#errors-user-input-errors
+* HCI Guideline Three (URL):  https://material.io/guidelines/patterns/errors.html#errors-user-input-errors
 * How you implemented it in your sketch:  IIt's page is notorious for taking people to a completely different screen when user information is invalid, which is completely annoying to practically everyone.
 Therefore, I thought